geopaparazzi/libjsqlite-spatialite-android/README.md

 * Android_4.1.1.mk  (Spatialite 4.1.1) [of which `Android.mk` is a copy]
    * iconv-1.13.1.mk
       * using directory `libiconv-1.13.1`
+         * For Spatialite with VirtualShapes,VirtualXL support: iconv is needed
    * sqlite-3080100.mk
       * using directory `sqlite-amalgamation-3080100`
    * proj4-4.8.0.mk